 Where do I begin?
 My ex-boyfriend recently professed his undying love for me.
 It had been a year since we broke up and he told me it was one of the biggest mistakes he made in his life.
 In the year that we were "broken up," I struggled to let go of the past, to let go of losing him (he picked up a new girl in that time).
 So, of course I jumped at the offer of "getting back together."
 It has been a couple of months that we have been trying to rekindle our lost love, and it seems to me that he has made little effort to keep the flame burning or to light the candle for that matter.
 I fight day and night with the idea of moving on with my life (because these were the very same problems that ended our relationship the first time), but after waiting and dreaming for a year that I could have his true love back, I am very afraid that throwing it away will only devastate me.
 HELP!!!!

-Taking the time to reflect on your relationship and your personal needs is a great way to clarify how best to move forward, as an individual or as a couple.
+First, it may help you to consider what you’re looking for in a relationship.
 Have you considered making a list of what you want from a relationship — i.e., respect, daily phone calls, regular sex, romantic gestures, compassion, etc.?
-While it is important to consider the needs and wants of your partner, try to focus on yourself during this activity.
+Are there parts of this list that are negotiable while other parts aren’t?
+Are your expectations for another person in a relationship realistic?
+While it is key to consider the needs and wants of your partner, try to focus on yourself during this activity.

-Identifying your needs may help you to make important decisions, as well as encourage future healthy relationships, with or without your ex-boyfriend.
+Identifying your needs may help you to make these decisions, as well as encourage future healthy relationships, with or without your ex-boyfriend.

 Originally published Sep 30, 1993

 Can’t find information on the site about your health concern or issue?